hai-vr/documentation/docs/basis/avatar-customization/vixxy/index.md

 In the components that will show up below, click one of *Properties*, *Materials*, *BlendShapes* to start looking for properties to affect.

-In the search field, type a few letters corresponding to the property you're looking for, and press the Add button to add it.
+In the search field, type a few letters corresponding to the property you're looking for, and press the *"Add"* button to add it.

 When done, press the _ button at the top right to minimize the search.